HFC-6000 Control System by Doosan HF Controls

 Increased System Performance

-Controller computations and logic execution is performed utilizing a high-speed, dedicated Intel Pentium® processor (64-bit), which provides extremely fast system response times.
+Controller computations and logic execution is performed utilizing a high-speed, dedicated Intel Pentium® class processor (64-bit), which provides extremely fast system response times.
 Communications functions are conducted through separate, dedicated processors (32-bit) for increased data communications throughput.
 The high performance processor and high-speed communications reduce the required amount of equipment, simplifying overall system design.

 The high-integrity system architecture is found in many fossil and nuclear power installations worldwide.
 The simplification of the hardware and software design decreases system complexity, reducing maintenance and testing costs and minimizing the probability of system errors.